A quantum nonlinear solver based on the asymptotic numerical method: Acknowledgements

 \section{Acknowledgements}

-This work has been supported by the National Key R\&D Program of China (Grant No. 2022YFE0113100) and the National Natural Science Foundation of China (Grant Nos.
-12432009, 11920101002, 12172262, 12202322, and 12404578).
-We acknowledge the support from the Synergetic Extreme Condition User Facility (SECUF) and the Quafu Quantum Cloud Computing Cluster (https://quafu.baqis.ac.cn/).
+This work has been supported by the National Natural Science Foundation of China (Grant Numbers 12432009, 12172262, 12202322, and 12404578) and the Key R\&D Program of Ningxia (Grant Number 2025BEE02006).
+We would like to sincerely thank the support from the Synergetic Extreme Condition User Facility (SECUF) and the Quafu Quantum Cloud Computing Cluster (https://quafu.baqis.ac.cn/).

 \thesection{\appendixname~\Alph{section}}